|In-state Tuition (per semester hour, unless noted)||$4,344 PER YR.*|

 - The campus is home to the Panhandle-Plains Historical Museum, one of largest history museums in Texas.

-At West Texas A&M University, students have the WTAMU experience—an opportunity to cultivate lifelong friendships, instill ethics and solidify values while building skills for success.
-That, coupled with low tuition and challenging course offerings, makes a degree from WTAMU both attainable and affordable for bright, motivated students regardless of their means.
+AT WEST TEXAS A&M UNIVERSITY (WT), students have the WT experience—an opportunity to cultivate lifelong friendships, instill ethics, and solidify values while building skills for success.
+That, coupled with low tuition and challenging course offerings, makes a degree from WT both attainable and affordable for bright, motivated students regardless of their means.

-The University offers 59 undergraduate degree programs, 38 master’s degree programs and two doctoral programs—a Ph.D. in agriculture and an Ed.D. in educational leadership.
-Students learn from top faculty in smart classrooms at both the Canyon campus and the WTAMU Amarillo Center and enjoy access to a variety of activities that contribute to the WTAMU experience.
-Those activities include everything from study-abroad opportunities and research initiatives to leadership development programs and internships as well as more than 100 campus organizations and Division II athletics.
+The university offers sixty undergraduate degree programs, 38 master’s degree programs, and two doctoral programs—a Ph.D. in agriculture and an Ed.D. in educational leadership.
+Students learn from top faculty in smart classrooms at both the Canyon campus and the Harrington Academic Hall at WTAMU Amarillo Center.
+They also enjoy access to a variety of activities that contribute to the WT experience, including study-abroad opportunities, research initiatives, leadership development programs, internships, more than one hundred campus organizations, and Division II athletics.

-Plus, more than $200 million in construction, renovations and campus beautification projects over the past 15 years have transformed the WTAMU landscape.
-New and improved facilities, including the Agricultural Sciences Complex, a stand-alone WTAMU Amarillo Center, and an under-construction, on-campus football stadium, support the university’s commitment to excellence and contribute to the WTAMU experience while serving a growing and diverse population of approximately 10,000 students.
+More than $200 million in construction, renovations, and campus beautification projects over the past fifteen years have transformed the WT landscape.
+New and improved facilities, including the Agricultural Sciences Complex, a standalone WTAMU Amarillo Center, and an on-campus football Buffalo Stadium support the university’s commitment to excellence and contribute to the WT experience while serving a growing and diverse population of approximately ten thousand students.